04/14/2016 by GOLDI JACQUES-MAYNES

 From the same study mentioned above: "A good night’s sleep also appears to offer only temporary respite, suggesting that comprehensive interventions for chronic low back pain not only should include attention to sleep problems but also focus on problems with pain appraisals and coping."

 A good chiropractor can relieve your pain today, and keep you out of pain tomorrow.
 If you're experiencing neck or back pain, please make an appointment.
-We'll get you out of pain, and help you assess how to choose the right bed and mattress for you.
+Our Aptos chiropractors will get you out of pain, and help you assess how to choose the right bed and mattress for you.